knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

     ```{ .bash .no-copy }
     NAME          ALLREPLICASREADY   RECONCILESUCCESS   AGE
-    hello-world   True               True               38s
+    rabbitmq      True               True               38s
     ```

-For more information about configuring the RabbitmqCluster CRD, see the [RabbitMQ website](https://www.rabbitmq.com/kubernetes/operator/using-operator.html).
+For more information about configuring the `RabbitmqCluster` CRD, see the [RabbitMQ website](https://www.rabbitmq.com/kubernetes/operator/using-operator.html).

 ## Create a RabbitMQ Broker object